Shopify Review 2023

 Is Shopify Easy To Use?

-And adding products is easy.
+Adding products is easy.
 It takes only a few clicks and keystrokes.
 The interface provides enough detail to be functional and thorough without becoming overwhelming.
 Adding product variants is a simple process inside the main “add a product” screen.
 You can adjust prices, SKUs, and inventory for each variant when you add products, or you can edit those variables later when you configure different product weights for shipping and add variant-specific photos.

 You’ll also find a bulk editor that allows you to manage data for multiple product variants.
 If you want to add more than three options for a given product (such as size, color, and material) or more than 100 variants total, you’ll need an extension from the app store.

-As you’ve picked up on by now, Shopify aims to strike a balance between its trademark ease of use and additional customization capability.
+As you’ve picked up by now, Shopify aims to strike a balance between its trademark ease of use and additional customization capability.
 Most merchants will find enough features out of the box to get rolling, but advanced functionality with Shopify often requires add-on applications.

 Shopify Customer Service & Technical Support

-Shopify Support | Availability |
+Availability |

-Phone Support | |
+Phone Support |

-Email Support | |
+Email Support |

-Support Tickets | |
+Support Tickets |

-Live Chat | |
+Live Chat |

-Dedicated Support Representative | |
+Dedicated Support Representative |

-Knowledge Base or Help Center | |
+Knowledge Base or Help Center |

-Videos & Tutorials | |
+Videos & Tutorials |

-Company Blog | |
+Company Blog |

 Social Media |

 The quality of Shopify’s customer service varies depending on who you ask.
 Some people rave about it, saying that Shopify provides informed, friendly support.
-On the other hand, I’ve also read angry comments that condemn Shopify’s support representatives for reading answers from a script.
-These users say that the representatives they contacted did not have the power to help.
-I’ve had good experiences with Shopify myself.
-When I called with a simple question, I received an informed answer with no wait time.
+There are also angry comments that condemn Shopify reps for reading unhelpful answers from a script.

 - Phone: Phone support is available on all plans except for Shopify Starter.
 There are separate phone numbers for customers in North America, the UK, Australia, Ireland, Singapore, Hong Kong, and New Zealand, and while phone support and live chat are available in English only, email support is available 24/7 in 20 languages other than English.